Mark Antony

 How does Antony compare to the other major figures in the play?

-The contrast with Brutus is the play's most direct ethical comparison.
-Brutus is principled, philosophically committed, and politically naïve; Antony is opportunistic, rhetorically gifted, and politically acute.
+The contrast with Brutus is the play's clearest ethical pairing.
+Brutus is principled, philosophical, and politically naive; Antony is opportunistic, gifted, and politically shrewd.
 Brutus loses; Antony wins.
-The play does not, however, simplify this into a moral verdict.
-Brutus's principles are real, and the play takes them seriously; Antony's victory is real, and the play does not pretend it is anything but a victory.
-The contrast with Cassius is more interesting.
-Both men are political operators; both can read other people accurately; both are capable of manipulation.
-What distinguishes Antony is the public scale on which he operates.
-Cassius works in private — letters thrown through windows, conversations in 1.2 — while Antony works in front of crowds.
-The difference, by Act 3, is decisive: Cassius's manipulation produced a successful assassination but a doomed faction; Antony's manipulation produces a successful counter-revolution.
-The contrast with Octavius — to which Garber gives particular structural weight — is the play's quietest and most consequential.
-Antony unleashes chaos and finds himself out of his depth; Octavius keeps quiet, listens, and inherits the empire.
-By the end of Act 5, Antony has become Octavius's senior partner; by Antony and Cleopatra, he will have become Octavius's defeated rival.
+The play refuses to flatten this into a simple verdict – Brutus's principles are real and taken seriously, and Antony's victory is real and not pretended away.
+The contrast with Cassius is subtler.
+Both are operators who read people well and manipulate them; what sets Antony apart is scale.
+Cassius works in private – forged letters, quiet conversations – while Antony works in front of crowds, and by Act 3 that difference is decisive: Cassius's scheming produces a successful murder but a doomed faction, while Antony's produces a successful counter-revolution.
+The contrast with Octavius is the quietest and, in Marjorie Garber's reading, the most telling.
+Antony looses the chaos and is soon out of his depth in it; Octavius stays quiet, watches, and inherits the empire.
+By the end of Act 5 Antony is Octavius's senior partner; by Antony and Cleopatra he will be his defeated rival.

 Why does Antony eulogise Brutus so warmly?

-The "noblest Roman of them all" speech in 5.5 is one of the play's most extraordinary acts of rhetorical generosity, and several motives operate together.
-The first is sincere admiration.
-Antony, despite everything, recognises that Brutus's motives were unique among the conspirators — that Brutus alone "in a general honest thought / And common good to all, made one of them."
-The reading is consistent with what the play has shown the audience throughout: Brutus is the only conspirator whose moral seriousness the play takes at face value.
-The second motive is political.
-By distinguishing Brutus from the other conspirators, Antony retroactively narrows the scope of the threat the conspiracy represented — it was, the eulogy suggests, a small group of envious men led by one principled but mistaken idealist — and thereby legitimises the new triumvirate's settlement.
-The third motive is rhetorical performance.
-Antony has spent the play demonstrating that his words shape political reality, and the eulogy is his last and most generous demonstration of that capacity.
-The man whose oration in 3.2 unmade Brutus's political life now, in 5.5, remakes Brutus's reputation in death.
-Both speeches are acts of power.
-The eulogy's generosity is the magnanimity of the victor — and, in giving the play's final word to Octavius rather than keeping it for himself, Antony shows that even his magnanimity has its political limits.
+The "noblest Roman of them all" speech in A5S5 is one of the most generous moments in the play, and several motives work together in it.
+The first is honest admiration: Antony recognises that Brutus, alone of the conspirators, acted for the common good rather than out of envy, and the play has shown the audience exactly that throughout.
+The second is political.
+By setting Brutus apart from the rest, Antony shrinks the conspiracy in hindsight to a knot of envious men led astray by one mistaken idealist, which makes the new regime's settlement look the more legitimate.
+The third is performance.
+Antony has spent the play proving that his words shape political reality, and the eulogy is his last and most gracious demonstration of it: the speech that unmade Brutus's life in A3S2 now remakes his reputation in death.
+Both are acts of power.
+The generosity is the magnanimity of the clear winner – and, by handing the final word to Octavius rather than keeping it, Antony shows that even his generosity now has a ceiling.

 James Anthony